zhiyaot/cis571-ssh-setup/README.md

 # cis571-ssh-setup

-One liner for windows user to setup ssh key on biglab
+One liner for windows users to set up `ssh` key on `biglab` or `eniac` or any other server that you have access to.

 ## Why this is useful

 VSCode is quite "dirty" in terms of 2-step verification during an SSH session.
-By setting up a SSH key pair and sign in through ssh keys, it allows you to connect to `eniac` without entering password everytime (terminal or VSCode).
+Setting up an SSH key pair and signing in through ssh keys, allows you to connect to `eniac` or `biglab` without entering the password and do 2-step verification every time (terminal or VSCode).
 That's just a huge plus!

+Fun fact, your home directory of `eniac` is mounted on `biglab` as well, as a network drive.
+So you can access your files on `eniac` from `biglab` and vice versa.
+This also means that you only need to ___do it once___ for `biglab` and `eniac`!

 ## How to do it

-Clone this repo to your computer.
+- Clone this repo to your computer.

-Then __Right Click__ on the `.cmd` file open with any editor, VSCode would work.
+- Then __Right Click__ on the `.cmd` file:

+  - for windows 10, click on `Open with`, and then choose any text editor (e.g. Notepad)
+  - for windows 11, click `Show more options` and then choose `Edit`, this should open up a Notepad for you
-Change first line to your pennkey.
+- Change the first line to your `pennkey`.
+(Please don't use the default `zhiyaot`, Thanks!
+I don't want random keys in my authorized_keys file.)

-Save, and click on this file from File Explorer.
+- Save, and click on this file from File Explorer.

-This will open a terminal, prompting for Password: (Enter your pennkey password here)
+- This will open a terminal, prompting for Password: (Enter your pennkey password here)

-Then you do 2-step verification (similar to what you do when ssh into the server)
+- Then you do 2-step verification (similar to what you do when ssh into the server)

-You are all set for ssh
+- You are all set for ssh

 ```cmd
 set pennkey=zhiyaot <<<<<------ change this to your pennkey